 Fortunately for fans like myself, they previously posted their spaghetti all'Amatriciana recipe via instagram story.
 Here in my version I use the same ingredients.
 However, I have scaled it down in size and made it slightly healthier (i.e. less salt and oil).

 Amatriciana sauce is a traditional, tomato-based pasta sauce from the northern Italian town of Amatrice.
 This version has nutritious vegetables blended into the tomato sauce.
-It’s actually a genius way to sneak vegetables into kids.
-They won’t have a clue.
-The sauce ingredients are simply puréed, then cooked for thirty minutes to thicken.
+It's actually a genius way to sneak vegetables into kids.
+They won't have a clue.
+The sauce ingredients are simply puréed in a blender or food processor, then cooked for thirty minutes to thicken.

 Traditionally, an Italian cured pork cheek called guanciale is used in this pasta.
 You will have to go to a specialty shop to find this, or substitute it with easier to find pancetta as I did.
 Pancetta is an Italian, salt-cured bacon made of pork belly.